karinlag/submit_ena/submitreads.md

 The fastq files are transferred using FTP to a user specific location on the ENA server.
 The XML are transferred using 'curl'.
 The XML files transferred describe the data being submitted.
 These files are interlinked by referring to each other in such a way that they, together with the read files, put together a read set submission.

 To transfer read and XML files, the person submitting them must have [registered an account at ENA with a username and password](https://ena-docs.readthedocs.io/en/latest/general-guide/registration.html).
+If the submitter does not have an account at ENA yet, one must be created.

 ## Fastq read file transfer

 Read files can be transferred to ENA using for instance FTP.
 Data is then put into a user specific area.
 Users should not expect the data to be there for more than two months.

 Before transferring, make sure that the file is zipped and that a checksum file for each file has been made.
+If using the PHE scripts, this file will be made for you.

 A checksum file contains a "number" calculated on the basis of the file content.
 If the file changes, for instance by not being completely transferred, a checksum can reveal that.
 A checksum file is a file named fastq.gz.md5, i.e. the full sample filename followed by ".md5".
 To make a set of md5 checksum files for all files in a directory, do the following:

 ```bash
 for f in *.gz; do md5sum $f > $f.md5; done
 ```
+These links contain more information on how to prepare your files.

 * [On how to prep the files](https://ena-docs.readthedocs.io/en/latest/fileprep/preparation.html)

+Once the files are prepared, they need to be transferred to ENA.
+Note: only the fastq files themselves need to be transferred, not the md5 files.
+For a recipe on how to do that, see the link below.
+If transferring from a linux system, see the instructions on how to upload using FTP.

 * [On how to transfer fastq files to ENA](https://ena-docs.readthedocs.io/en/latest/fileprep/upload.html)

 The file names of the files transferred will be referred to in the read pair Run file, mentioned below.

 ## XML Files

+Once the read files themselves have been transferred, we can now proceed with making the necessary XML files.

 A read set submission consists of creating and transferring the following set of [XML](https://en.wikipedia.org/wiki/XML) files:

 * Study (project): this is the file that will describe the study, and which will result in a ENA accession number for your reads.